georgetown-dialogue-systems-2022/Movie_Title_Game-Rasa/README.md

 ### Web UI
 All our web Ui is edited by [*chatbot-widget*](https://github.com/JiteshGaikwad/Chatbot-Widget).
 After running the system, just double click the [*index.html*](https://github.com/georgetown-dialogue-systems-2022/Movie_Title_Game-Rasa/blob/main/src/game_system/index.html), the web server would show in your browser.

+### Contact us
+The latest update date: Dec.
+12, 2022

+For any questions or suggustions, please contact: zh188@georgetown.edu and xs176@georgetown.edu

+Hope you enjoy this game! 😊